 You’ve heard of the Most Interesting Man in the World, right?
 Well, I’ve met him, and his name is Max Marshall.

-As one of my most well-traveled friends, I’ve been looking forward to introducing you to Max for a while.
-Jack of all professions, culinary connoisseur, deep and provocative thinker, expert conversationalist, and visitor of 108 countries and counting, Max is a fascinating guy.
-He’s the type of person who has CouchSurfed with strangers on almost every continent, who greets you with the excited news that he’s decided to trek and camp across Canada’s remote Baffin Island, and who will prepare you an authentic Peruvian dinner from scratch while keeping your pisco sour glass filled to the brim.
+I’ve been looking forward to introducing you to Max, one of my most well-traveled friends, for a while.
+Jack of all professions, culinary connoisseur, deep and provocative thinker, expert conversationalist, and visitor of 110 countries and counting, Max is a fascinating guy.
+He’s the type of person who has CouchSurfed with strangers on almost every continent, who greets you with the exciting news that he’s decided to trek and camp across Canada‘s remote Baffin Island, and who will prepare you an authentic Peruvian dinner from scratch while keeping your pisco sour glass filled to the brim.

 We first met in 2010 in Dawson City, Yukon Territory, where we were both working as tour directors, and I’m happy to say that our friendship has flourished beautifully since then.
 I can always count on Max for great conversation over excellent cuisine, and I love that he challenges me to think about things from angles I hadn’t before considered.

 Today, Max was kind enough to let me interview him about just one aspect of his extraordinary life: his work with the Olympics.
 Welcome to the third installment in our series of Travel Career Snapshots!